bradschl/embedded-c-debug-console/README.md

 ## Dependencies and Resources
 This library uses heap when allocating structures and buffers.
 After initialization, additional allocations will not be made.
 This should be fine for an embedded target, since memory fragmentation only happens if memory is freed.

-Compiled, this library is only a few kilobytes.
+Compiled, this library is only a few kilobytes (3kB on x86_64).
 Runtime memory footprint is very small, and is dependent on the settings passed in when allocating the console and the number of registered commands.
+About 2kB of heap is a good starting point.

 ## License
 MIT license for all files.